 – Dori, grandparent of Teenie

-Dori is the grandparent and guardian of one of Teenie, one of the first students who participated in Include Me four years ago.
+Dori is the grandparent and guardian of Teenie, one of the first students who participated in Include Me many years ago.
 Teenie has an autism diagnosis, and was included for preschool in Arizona.
 When they moved to Altoona, she was placed in a special preschool for students on the autism spectrum.
 Dori wanted her granddaughter to be included in general education, so when BSE sent consents for Include Me, she signed immediately.

 Teenie and Dori worked with Nicole Turman.
 Nicole is one of our most dedicated and experienced consultants, having worked with Include Me since the programs inception.
 Nicole quickly went to work on developing a plan to include Teenie in general education.
 She started observing and consulting with Teenie’s teachers and completed an SaS Toolkit to identify supports and modifications that could be used in the classroom – this included both academic and behavioral supports.